smenjas/science-notes/on-the-method-of-theoretical-physics.md

 might to clear up and rectify its fundamentals looks upon his own branch of science.
-The way in which he regards its past and present may depend too much on what he hopes for the future and aims at in the present; hut that is the inevitahle fate of anybody who has occupied himself intensively with a world of ideas.
+The way in which he regards its past and present may depend too much on what he hopes for the future and aims at in the present; hut that is the inevitable fate of anybody who has occupied himself intensively with a world of ideas.
 The same thing happens to him as to the historian, who in the same way, even though perhaps unconsciously, groups actual events round ideals which he has formed for himself on the subject of human society.